Bachupally

 Bachupally is a suburb in the Medchal-Malkajgiri district of the Indian state of Telangana.
 It is the mandal headquarters of Bachupally mandal in Malkajgiri revenue division.
 It was a part of Ranga Reddy district before the re-organisation of districts in the state.
+Its postal code is 500118.

 Economy

-Real estate in Bachupally is one of the major sector in the area contributing to the economy.
-It also referred to as the Pharmaceutical hub of Hyderabad, as it houses R&D centers of top global pharma manufacturers including Dr.Reddy's lab, Aurobindo Pharma, and SMS Pharma.
+Real estate in Bachupally is one of the major sector in the area. contributing to the economy.
+Harithavanam Colony is the economical hub It is also referred to as the pharmaceutical hub of Hyderabad, as it houses R&D centers of top pharma manufacturers including Dr. Reddy's lab, Aurobindo Pharma, and SMS Pharma.

 Education

-Junior Colleges: Sri Chaitanya, Gayatri Jr College, Abhyas junior college, bhashyam Jr College, and Narayana residential colleges are located in Bachupally.
+Junior colleges: Sri Chaitanya, Gayatri Jr College, Akshara Junior Colleges, Abhyas junior college, bhashyam Jr College, and Narayana residential collages are located in Bachupally.